-- Cambodia should accede to the CCM as a matter of priority.
+- Cambodia should accede to the Convention on Cluster Munitions (CCM) as a matter of priority.

-Click here to download the full "Clearing Cluster Munition Remnants 2018" report for Cambodia.
+Click here to download the full "Clearing Cluster Munition Remnants 2020" report for Cambodia.